 The catalyst for greater national attention to this issue was 29-year-old Brittany Maynard, a woman diagnosed with terminal brain cancer who moved from California to Oregon to end her life in 2014.
 Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon is just one of a few other states that allow terminally ill patients to receive aid in dying.

-This article first clarifies some confusing language related to death with dignity laws and then sets out the basics of Rhode Island's proposed law.
+This article first clarifies some confusing language related to death with dignity laws and then sets out some steps Rhode Islanders can take to bring a medical aid in dying law to their state.

 Increasingly, health organizations are turning away from the term "suicide" to describe a terminally ill patient's choice to reduce the suffering of an inevitable death.
 The phrase "medical aid in dying" is becoming a more accepted way to refer to this process.

 You might also see the phrase "right to die" used in place of "death with dignity" or "medical aid in dying."
 However, "right to die" is more accurately used in the context of directing one's own medical care—that is, refusing life-sustaining treatment such as a respirator or feeding tubes when permanently unconscious or close to death.
 You can provide your own health care directions by completing a Rhode Island living will and durable power of attorney for health care.
-(See the end of this article for more information.)
+For information about appointing a health care agent and making known your own wishes for medical care at the end of life, see the Living Wills & Medical Powers of Attorney section of Nolo.com.

 To find out more about the history and current status of medical aid in dying laws in the United States, visit the website of the Death With Dignity National Center.